Bradzie/DriftoutIO/README.md

 ## How to Run:

+1. Install Node js for your relevant system (https://nodejs.org/en/download/)
-1. Install npm package manager (If you haven't already!)
+2. Install npm package manager (It should come installed with node.js, dependant on your specific download)
-2. Install Node js
-3. Install Express and Socket.io libraries using npm in terminal (npm install express / npm install socket.io)
+3. Install Express and Socket.io libraries using npm in terminal ("npm install express" / "npm install socket.io")
-4. Run the local node server in terminal with "node *LocalDirectory*\DriftoutIO\Driftout\server\server.js"
+4. Run the local node server in terminal with "node _WhereverYouPutIt_\DriftoutIO\Driftout\server\server.js"
 5. Open a localhost tab on port 3000 in your preferred web browser ("localhost:3000" as the address)

+## Bugs:

+There are currently multiple bugs on list to be corrected one by one - I will update this list as often as I can so it stays relevant.

+1. An open tab can only see players who connected _after_ they did
+2. Collisions currently don't affect vehicle HP, this is due to what data gets sent between the server and client
+3. Boosting currently does not work, it was disabled when client/server sync was introduced
+4. CSS display can be dodgy and difficult to look at when viewing on a smaller screen (Mobile, Tablet, etc.)